Skip To Main Content

 Getting started

-We understand that if you're new to getting active it can feel a bit scary.
+We understand that if you're new to getting active it can feel hard to get started.
 Our partners, Sport England, have put together these great top tips to help you get started and feel the physical and mental benefits that even small increases in physical activity can bring.

 1. Move more by making small changes